4 Scientifically Backed Ways To Support Your Breast Health

 3. Use a Castor Oil Fascia Massage Roller to enhance your lymphatic flow

-The good news: there are multiple ways to support your lymphatic system, including a Castor Oil Fascia Massage Roller
+The good news: there are multiple ways to support your lymphatic system, including a Castor Oil Fascia Body Roller.

-You see, a Fascia Massage Roller acts as a gentle massage around your breasts so you can naturally increase blood supply to your muscles, support the movement of lymphatic fluid, and assist in removing toxins from your body.
+You see, a Fascia Body Roller helps you do a gentle massage around your breasts so you can naturally support blood supply to your muscles, support the movement of lymphatic fluid, and assist in removing toxins from your body.

 The network of lymph is directly connected to the fascia, which sits right underneath the skin.

-So, moving the Fascia Massage Roller relieves muscle tension, activates your lymphatic system, and reduces pain and soreness.
+So, fascia body rolling may help relieve muscle tension, activates your lymphatic system, and reduces pain and soreness.
 Plus, adding Castor Oil can further boost the benefits of the roller.

 4. A simple massage can make a difference